-Satellite, radar, weather and map overlays may all be configured in the Settings tab.
+Satellite, radar, weather and map overlays may all be configured using the Map Options tab.

 The web page uses a global satellite mosaic constructed from the five geostationary satellites plus appropriate polar orbiter imagery.
 This resulting image is created every 30 minutes from available imagery.